La Vecinita Lyrics in English Vico C , Don Omar

 Blah, blah, blah

-That they arrived at her house, and you know what?
+That they got to her house, and you know what?

-Well, nosy that watches you with a cannon
+Because a mutt that gets jealous of you with a cannon

 Hits you with everything he has in the rock

-Run, dad, because there are few who escape an ambush
+Run, dad, because only a few escape an ambush

 Hey, that gorki doesn't cover you, erase yourself from the map